wanx-troopers/wanx-troopers.github.io/svi.md

 Indeed shot/talk/dance loras hold the (initial? ref?) image for the whole span of generation.
 I2V only take in image as 1st frame.

+> the Old Pusa Lora works with the Holocine - Holocine on High noise with 2.1 Pusa 512 with Magref as low noise model

 ## Discussint Workflows